Claudia Ortiz de Zevallos

 Claudia Ortiz de Zevallos Cano (born 9 November 1981) is a Peruvian model and beauty pageant titleholder who was crowned Miss Perú 2003.
 On 9 April 2005 she was third runner-up in the Miss Asia Pacific pageant.
 Prior to that participation, she was a semi-finalist in both Miss Earth 2002 and Miss Universe 2003 pageants.

-In 2016 she was guest judge in the final Miss Peru 2016 pageant, celebrated in the Ecological Center and Studios of America Television Production, Pachacamac, Lima, Peru.
+In 2016, she was a guest judge in the final Miss Peru 2016 pageant, celebrated in the Ecological Center and Studios of America Television Production, Pachacamac, Lima, Peru.